Plan Your Home Hazard Insurance to Better Handle Hazards & Perils

 For example, an insured can claim roof damage after a storm, but the insurer can deny it by citing that the owner neglected its maintenance.
 In this case, the insurer is denying the claim by citing maintenance neglect as a hazard.

-Since hazards are elements that cause or elevate a peril, let’s look at the different types of hazards in the insurance industry.
+Now, let’s look at the different types of hazards in the insurance industry.

 Types of Hazards for Home Hazard insurance